Charlotte County Personal Injury Lawyer

 Here at Spivey Law, Randall Spivey has extensive experience advocating on behalf of injured plaintiffs in Charlotte County and throughout the state of Florida.
 We have successfully represented plaintiffs in a range of personal injury litigation, from boating accidents to motor vehicle accidents to slip-and-fall accidents and more.

 If you believe that you may have an actionable injury claim, or if you’re interested in having your claims fully evaluated by a qualified attorney, we encourage you to get in touch at your earliest convenience.
-Call us at 941-764-7748 or send us a message online to schedule a free and confidential consultation with a skilled Charlotte County personal injury lawyer at our firm.
+Call us at 941-764-7748 or send us a message online to schedule a free and confidential consultation with a skilled Port Charlotte personal injury lawyer at our firm.